How to Start Up Your Own Accountancy Practice

 Here are some ideas for getting new business:

 – LinkedIn to make connections with previous colleagues and clients as well as introducing yourself to prospective customers.
 Spend time getting your profile looking appealing to your target market.
 Get a high-quality headshot so that you look professional and approachable.
 This is not the time for the selfie you took at the company dinner last year, even if you were looking slick in black-tie attire!

 – Twitter and Facebook are worth experimenting with to see if they will attract new customers for you.
 Don’t waste time on it if it’s not your forte or you’re not getting the right results.

 – Paid advertising: consider your local newspaper, industry magazines, business journals and even radio advertising.
 When you first start out, it’s important to get your name out there so that you become familiar to your target market.

 – Public relations: Is there a way you can get a news story about your business published?
 Think about the ways you are different or a personal project that makes you newsworthy.
 Listen to your local radio stations and see what types of features they have in their interviews and business programmes.
 If you have a good success with a business you are working with, see if you can get a case study published in a journal or website related to their industry.

 – Leaflets: get a good quality leaflet designed and printed and take it around your local office business park.
 Make sure you note down the business names and follow up with a phone call.
 Be friendly and approachable, nobody likes being sold to, this approach should be about introducing yourself.

 If you’re starting your own accounting practice, why not partner with Brixx?
 We can provide you with software which shows your clients strategic plans, map product forecasts and set budgets in a visual way to demonstrate the effects of different scenarios to clients who don’t understand numbers the way you do.
-Give the team a call or arrange a meeting so we can show you how we can help support your successful accounting practice.
+Contact us by email or webchat in the bottom right-hand corner of the screen and we can show you how we can help support your successful accounting practice.